cappio/blog/source/_posts/2015-01-21-cappio-quick-picks-first-edition.markdown

 ---
 layout: post
-title: "CappioNotes, First Edition (MSFT, GILD, DIS)"
+title: "CappNotes, First Edition (MSFT, GILD, DIS)"
 date: 2015-01-21 16:23:19 -0500
 comments: true
 categories:
 ---
 ##Quick Investment Ideas for Busy People

-We want to premiere the CappioNotes series as a way to jump start your own research by highlighting key insights we have gathered from reputable articles.
-Essentially, CappioNotes will be doing for qualitative analyst articles what our Cappio report does for quantitative financial data!
+We want to premiere the CappNotes series as a way to jump start your own research by highlighting key insights we have gathered from reputable articles.
+Essentially, CappNotes will be doing for qualitative analyst articles what our Cappio report does for quantitative financial data!

 Today we are covering: